Hong Kong disqualifies four legislators for 'endangering security'

-The expulsion of the four from Hong Kong’s Legislative Council, the former British colony’s mini-parliament, deals a further blow to pro-democracy politicians in China’s freest city.
+On Monday, the then 19 democratic members of the 70-seat city legislature threatened to resign en masse if any of them was disqualified.

-The 19 democratic members of the 70-seat city legislature on Monday threatened to resign en masse if any of them was disqualified, saying that would reflect their unity and show how far Beijing was willing to go to crush opposition.
+While the city’s Legislative Council is controlled by a pro-Beijing camp, the resignations of its pro-democracy lawmakers would turn it into a rubber stamp.

-While the assembly is controlled by the pro-Beijing camp, the opposition’s resignation would turn it into a rubber stamp.
+The opposition members have tried to make a stand against what many people in the former British colony see as Beijing’s whittling away of freedoms and institutional checks and balances, despite a promise of a high degree of autonomy.

-The opposition members have tried to make a stand against what many people in the former British colony see as Beijing’s tightening grip over the financial hub, despite a promise of autonomy.
+“My mission as a legislator to fight for democracy and freedom cannot continue but I would certainly go along if Hong Kong people continue to fight for the core values of Hong Kong,” one of the disqualified assembly members, Kwok Ka-Ki, told reporters.

-China denies encroaching on Hong Kong’s freedoms but authorities in Hong Kong and Beijing have moved swiftly to stifle dissent after anti-government protests flared in June last year and plunged the city into crisis.
+China denies curbing rights and freedoms in the global financial hub, but authorities in Hong Kong and Beijing have moved swiftly to stifle dissent after anti-government protests flared in June last year and plunged the city into crisis.

-The city government said in a statement the four legislators - Alvin Yeung, Dennis Kwok, Kwok Ka-ki and Kenneth Leung - were expelled from the assembly for endangering national security.
+The city government said in a statement the four legislators - Kwok, Alvin Yeung, Dennis Kwok and Kenneth Leung - were expelled from the assembly for endangering national security.
 It did not elaborate.

 They were among 12 legislators who were earlier disqualified from standing in a legislative election, now postponed, for various reasons including collusion with foreign forces and opposition to the new national security law.